themanyone/whisper_dictation/README.md

 - New paragraph. (also submits chat forms :)
 - Peter, tell me about the benefits of relaxation.**

 ** export your OPENAI_API_KEY to the environment if you want answers from ChatGPT.
+No other configuration required.

 ```
 export OPENAI_API_KEY=<my API key>
 ```

-If you install the optional [mimic3](https://github.com/MycroftAI/mimic3), he will speak to you.
+If you install the optional [mimic3](https://github.com/MycroftAI/mimic3), he will speak answers out loud.

 ## Bonus app.